How to Start a Business in Nevada

 When your personal and business accounts are mixed, your personal assets (your home, car, and other valuables) are at risk in the event your business is sued.
 In business law, this is referred to as piercing your corporate veil.

-You can protect your business with these two steps:
+You can protect your Nevada business with these three steps:

 1. Opening a business bank account:

 - Separates your personal assets from your company's assets, which is necessary for personal asset protection.

 Recommended: Find the right bank for you, read our review of the Top 5 Banks for Your Small Business

 2. Getting a business credit card: